akash-network/docs/econ/01-intro.md

 ## Marketplace Overview

 Akash provides a novel spot market to lease containers.
-A container is a unit of computing ($U \equiv {CPU, Memory, Disk}$) that can run any type of cloud application.
+A container is a unit of computing ($U \equiv \{ CPU, Memory, Disk \}$) that can run any type of cloud application.
 With Akash, early adopters can enjoy over 8x lower cost than the market.

 All marketplace transactions are persisted on the Akash blockchain.
-To lease a container, the tenant (developer) requests a deployment by specifying the type of unit(s), quantity of each unit and attributes to match [*like region (US) or privacy features like (SGX)*].
-The fee can be paid in any currency of choice from a set of whitelisted currencies.
+To lease a container, the tenant (developer) requests a deployment by specifying the type of unit(s), the quantity of each unit, attributes to match [*like region (US) or privacy features like (SGX)*], and the maximum price they're willing to pay for the unit.

-Each type of workload in the deployment is defined as a compute unit.
-For example, if a user’s stack contains a web app, a database and a cache server, the user specifies three compute units.

-The compute units are grouped into placements with attributes (such as region).
-The tenant specifies the maximum price they’re willing to pay $l_u$ for each compute unit per unit time, defined as $T_u=1$ second in each placement group $p$.
-The tenant also specifies the number of compute units required, $U_req$ for the placement group.

-An `Order` $\mathcal{O}$ is created for each placement group when a validator accepts the deployment.
-Each order contains the maximum price the tenant is willing to pay, $l_{max}=l_{u} \cdot U_{req}$
+An order is created in the order book (upon acceptance by a validator).

-The provider(s) $p$ that match all the requirements of the order then place a bid $l_{p,b}$, where $l_{p,b} \leq l_{max}$ by competing on price using a `SubmitFulfillment` transaction.
-The provider that bid for lowest amount $\min(l_{i,b})$ in the `Order` wins upon which a `Lease` is created between the tenant and the provider for the order.
+The provider(s) that match all the requirements of the order then place a bid by competing on price using a `SubmitFulfillment` transaction.
+The provider that bid for lowest amount in the `Order` wins upon which a `Lease` is created between the tenant and the provider for the order.

 ## Proof of Stake using Tendermint Consensus